Clicky

 Pre-cooked deli sliced turkey, before and after dehydrating

 That's important because you want them to dry at the same rate of time.
-You don't want to be storing "half-dried" meats - they need to be fully dried evenly.
+You don't want to be storing "half-dried" meats - they ALL need to be fully dried evenly.

 How to Dehydrate Turkey: